 That said, the mission has been extremely productive on the Red Planet.
-As Opportunity approaches a marathon's worth of driving, it has explored two large craters: Victoria and Endeavour.
+Opportunity has explored two large craters — Victoria and Endeavour — among many other locations.
 Along the way, the rover has found multiple signs of water — while surviving a sand trap and bad dust storm.

 Opportunity and its twin rover, Spirit, received their names from 9-year-old Sofi Collis.
 She was the winner of a naming contest NASA held (with assistance from the Planetary Society and sponsorship from Lego) to find monikers for the Mars Exploration Rovers.
 Siberian-born Collis was adopted at age 2 and came to live with her new family in Scottsdale, Arizona.

 "I used to live in an orphanage," Collis wrote in her winning essay.
 "It was dark and cold and lonely.
 At night, I looked up at the sparkly sky and felt better.
 I dreamed I could fly there.
 In America, I can make all my dreams come true.
 Thank you for the 'Spirit' and the 'Opportunity.'"

 The Mars Exploration Rovers launched in 2003 on a 283-million-mile (455.4 million kilometers) journey to hunt for water on Mars.
 The $800-million cost for the two of them covered a suite of science instruments.
 Site survey tools included a panoramic camera, as well as a mini-thermal emission spectrometer that was supposed to search for signs of heat.
 Each rover also had a small arm with tools such as spectrometers and a microscopic imager.

 Cruise to Mars